ImgBotApp/InternetNL/detail/mail/tls/cert-signature/verdict/good_en.md

-All certificates are signed using a sufficiently secure hash method.
+All your mail server certificates are signed using a sufficiently secure hash algorithm.